thanhsondoan02/Job-shop-encoding/README.md

 # Introduction
+Solves Job-Shop Scheduling Problems by SAT encoding.

 # Description

+This repository solves some common Job-Shop Scheduling Problems by translating them into Boolean Satisfiability Problem (SAT) using the encoding method from M. Koshimura [[1](#ref1)].
+For more detailed information, please refer to the [report](https://github.com/thanhsondoan02/Job-shop-encoding/blob/main/report/DoanThanhSon_report.pdf).

 # Authors

-This repository was made by [Doan Thanh Son](https://github.com/thanhsondoan02), a fourth-year student of VNU University of Engineering and Technology.
+Created by [Doan Thanh Son](https://github.com/thanhsondoan02), a student at VNU University of Engineering and Technology, as part of his graduation thesis project.

 # Usage